akashpatil7/sustainable-city-management/README.md

    Run from main project directory - `cd gateway`<br>
    `mvn clean package`<br>

 6. After running the above commands, Docker can be used to run the application on the local setup.
 Run the following commands get application up and running (N.B.
-TCD Wifi    interferes with this so please be on another network)
+TCD Wifi    interferes with this so please be on another network)</br>
    `docker-compose build`</b></br>
    `docker-compose up -d`</b></br>